-Sleep Right To Avoid Back Pain: Sleeping Dos And Don'ts
+6 Tips To Sleep Right To Avoid Back Pain

 Sleeping Dos And Don'ts For Your Back

 Sleep posture can be just as important as your daytime posture if you’re trying to avoid back pain.
 It's ideal to sleep on your back or on your side so your spine is aligned with the neck and head.
-But if you can’t manage that, use a pillow to ease pressure and stress on your back.
-Pick the right mattress to ward off back trouble.
+Avoid the fetal position or lying on your tummy.
+Uuse a pillow to ease pressure and stress on your back.
+Pick a mattress with the right degree of firmness to support your back.
 And remember, be careful about how you get out of bed – that can cause back pain too!

 If you thought good posture was limited to holding yourself upright while standing or finding the correct way to sit at your desk at work, think again!
 Sleeping in an odd position can leave you with back pain that hampers your daily life.
 Luckily for you, if you haven’t faced a problem yet, you are likely doing okay with your sleep posture.
 But if you do have the makings of a spine problem or backache every now and again, it won’t hurt to check what position is best for your back when you catch some shut-eye.